nolialsea/botcoin/README.md

 # BotCoin
 IRC bot that allows to mine worthless virtual gold, designed specifically for the #CBNA

-The project is still WIP, you can submit ideas for new features here : https://github.com/nolialsea/botcoin/issues/1
+This page will change as new features are implemented or defined on paper, so make sure to take a look often The project is still WIP, you can submit ideas for new features here : https://github.com/nolialsea/botcoin/issues/1

 ## Current features